davidmarkclements/v8-perf/readme.md

 Now, let's see if the newer Turbofan implementation addresses the `delete` problem.

-In this microbenchmark we compare two cases:
+In this microbenchmark we compare three cases:

 * serializing an object after an object's property has been set to `undefined`
 * serializing an object after `delete` has been used to remove an object's property